lionelbe/mlops_co2/README.md

 To view the prediction history for a logged-in user, send a GET request to the /history endpoint while logged in.
 The endpoint will return a JSON array of all the user's prediction history.

 ## Database
-The API uses a SQLite database to store user accounts and prediction history.
+The API uses a database to store user accounts and prediction history.
 The database is implemented using SQLAlchemy, and the schema is defined in models.py.

 ## Group Member